Nivalyx/osu-wiki/wiki/Tournaments/OWC/2/en.md

 6. If the beatmap ends in a draw, the map will be nullified.
 7. If a player disconnects, their scores will not be counted towards their team's total.
 8. Beatmaps cannot be reused in the same match unless the map was nullified.
-9. If a team fails to bring in than the required minimum of 4 players to a match, the corresponding match can either be:
+9. If a team fails to bring in the required minimum of 4 players to a match, the corresponding match can either be:
      - Postponed by a maximum time of 10 minutes under the opposing team and the Tournament Management's discretion.
      - Continued in either a 2v2 or 3v3 setting under the opposing team and the Tournament Management's discretion.
      - Declared as a forfeited match where the opposing team gets automatically awarded a Win by Default.